bcmi/Image-Composition-Assessment-Dataset-CADB/README.md

 Bo Zhang, Li Niu, Liqing Zhang

+More details about CADB dataset and consistency analysis of the annotations can be found in this paper.

 ## Downloads

 The CADB dataset and training(8,547 images)/testing(950 images) split are provided in [[Baidu Cloud]](https://pan.baidu.com/s/1XKUR16PC-GA0yLA1RL-WJA)(access code: *rvgn*).